-During summer school, graduate students carry a normal class load of three semester hours during a three-week session and a normal class load of six hours during a six-week session.
+During summer school, graduate students can carry 6 semester hours during both four and a half week sessions.
 Thus, a student may earn nine semester hours of credit by attending a three-week and a six-week session.

 Course Numbers